In February 2014, the Spanish poet Luna Miguel visited America and hung out with the alt lit writers of New York City.

 “I dream about death,” he tells me.
 “About death.”

 You know I listened to that song, “Human After All,” on the bus today.

 Human beings in costume, faces hidden.
 Standing on a pyramid.
 Crowds of thousands.

 In the summertime.

 I walk with Jacob.
-We buy clothes, we buy books, we buy magazines, we buy food, we buy Coca-Cola, we buy languages, we buy gossip and which writer fucked who or how many drugs this one takes and what they make, what they make, what these crazy kids make of their lives.
+We buy clothes, we buy books, we buy magazines, we buy food, we buy Coca-Cola, we buy languages, we buy gossip and which writer fucked which or how many drugs this one takes and what they make, what they make, what these crazy kids make of their lives.
 Jacob is like a brother.
 Jacob is my brother.
-I know his humble silences as he knows my dead sailors.
+I know his kneeling silence as he knows my dead sailors.

 We are dancing again.
 Look.
 There is a cat trapped under that chair.

-I wear flower-print dresses to obscure what I hold within.
+I wear flower print dresses to obscure what I hold within.
 I drink something dark and miss my family.
-I wear flower-print dresses to obscure the fact that I don’t know the language.
-How I want so badly to talk today.
-How I want just one bar of WiFi that would let me to talk to him.
-But he would already be in bed, curled up with our pets.
+I wear flower print dresses to obscure the fact that I don’t know the language.
+How I want so badly to speak today.
+How I want just one bar of WiFi that would let me speak to him.
+But then he would already be in bed, curled up with our pets.
 I don’t know what time it is.